 Don’t forget about keywords.
 Adding targeted keywords to your blog posts will help get your posts ranked in search engines and help people find your content better.
 To have better chances of ranking higher up in Google or other search engines, go for the long-tail keywords instead of the broad ones.

 For example, instead of trying to rank your blog post for the keyword “make money online” which is super competitive, go for “how to make money online” or “ways to make money online”, terms like that.
 This gives you a better chance of ranking your blog posts so people will find you organically.
+But, you can still sprinkle in “make money online” or broad terms like that in your post a couple times.

 You can use Google’s Keyword Planner Tool to find those long-tail keywords, or what I use is the Jaaxy Advanced Keyword Tool.
 I prefer this tool over the Keyword Planner because you can do so much more with it than simply find keywords.
 Some things you can also do with this tool are: